Group members

 Ghazal Farhani (MSc 2012)

 Ghazal studied the HII regions in the nearby galaxy NGC 5128.
-She completed her PhD in atmospheric physics in the Western Physics & Astronomy Purple Crow Lidar group and is now a data scientist at the Globe and Mail.
+She completed her PhD in atmospheric physics in the Western Physics & Astronomy Purple Crow Lidar group and is now a at the National Research Council.

 Roger Odell (BSc 2012)